saifkhichi96/keypoints2body/README.md

 ```

 ## References
 We indicate if a function or script is borrowed externally inside each file.
-Here are some great resources we
+Here are some great resources we benefit from:
-benefit:

 - Shape/Pose prior and some functions are borrowed from [VIBE](https://github.com/mkocabas/VIBE).
 - SMPL models and layer is from [SMPL-X model](https://github.com/vchoutas/smplx).
 - Some functions are borrowed from [HMR-pytorch](https://github.com/MandyMo/pytorch_HMR).